 d.
 It bringeth forth death.

 e.
 Conclusion: A man is tempted and enticed when drawn away from his lust.
-When conceived, his lust brings forth sin: and sin, when finished, brings forth death.
+When conceived, his lust brings forth sin, and sin, when finished, brings forth death.
 The devil tempts us, using our lusts and desires.
 When we yield to these temptations, we sin; the end of sin is death, Romans 3:23; Romans 6:23.
 Our will is involved in the entire process of temptation and sin.
-The same is so of faith.
+The same is true of faith.

 2. Further, the process of faith unto salvation.
 Jesus said: “No man can come to me, except the Father who sent me draw him: and I will raise him at the last day.
 It is written in the prophets, and they shall be all taught of God.
 Every man therefore: that hath heard, and hath learned of the Father, cometh unto me,” John 6:44-45.
 Notice the process,

 a.
-We can re-engineer James 1:13-15; by applying the words of Jesus; regarding how we are drawn by the Father to come to Him.
+We can re-engineer James 1:13-15 by applying the words of Jesus regarding how we are drawn by the Father to come to Him.
 How is this done?

 b.
-Jesus said: “No man can come to me, except the Father who sent me to draw him,” John 6:44; John 14:6; John 12:32-33.
+Jesus said: “No man can come to me, except the Father who sent me draw him,” John 6:44; John 14:6; John 12:32-33.
 How does the Father draw us?
 Observe John 6:45.

 1) It is written in the prophets, and they all shall be taught of God.